wp-plugins/huzzaz-video-gallery/readme.txt

 Top 3 reasons to use Huzzaz Video Gallery:

+1. Turn your WordPress Page or Blog Post into a beautiful video gallery
+1. The only video gallery plugin that frees you from WP’s admin panel and allows you to collect and organize videos easily by using Huzzaz.
-1. Update your video gallery without messing with the WP admin panel
+1. Fully responsive and automatically paginates your video gallery for you
-1. Fully responsive to fill any containing element it is placed in, even blog posts
-1. Automatically paginates when you choose the # of videos you want show on a page

-Sign up for a FREE Huzzaz account [here](http://huzzaz.com/beta/join) to save your video collections and use the Huzzaz Graphical User Interface
+Download this plugin and create a FREE Huzzaz account [here](http://huzzaz.com/beta/join)

-What is Huzzaz?
-Find out [here](http://about.huzzaz.com)

-Check out more details about our WP plugin [here](http://about.huzzaz.com/videogallery)
+Learn more about Huzzaz [here](http://about.huzzaz.com)

-Features:
+Video Gallery Features:

 * Automatically plays the next video after current video is playing
 * Highlights current video that’s playing and shows title in the title bar
+* Easily adjust the number of videos shown in the gallery and paginates all the videos in the gallery
+* Fully responsive gallery that will adjust to any width and still look good
+* The only plugin powered by magic kitten paws

+Huzzaz Features:

-* Huzzaz gallery has drag and drop functionality to reorganize videos in collection
+* Drag and drop functionality to reorganize videos
-* Add videos from any website with the Huzzaz bookmarklet...
-* or use links to YouTube or Vimeo videos...
-* Or search YouTube and Vimeo videos at the same time on Huzzaz!
+* Add videos to your video gallery by using links to videos or searching YouTube and Vimeo at the same time
+* Update your gallery by adding videos from any website with the Huzzaz bookmarklet
-* Or discover awesome videos from other Huzzaz collections and add them to your own!!
+* Follow other collectors on Huzzaz with similar interests and discover awesome videos you could add to your own video gallery
-* Or import a YouTube playlist
+* Import any YouTube playlist and fill your blog with 100’s of videos in minutes

 == Installation ==

 *Create your video collections [here](http://huzzaz.com/beta/join) (It's free and easy!)*

 1. Upload `huzzaz.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in the WordPress admin panel
-1. Place the shortcode: [huzzaz id="collection-id" vpp="?" height="?"] in your templates
+1. Place the shortcode on any page of blog post: [huzzaz id="collection-id" vpp="?" height="?"] in your templates

-ex: [huzzaz id="infinitylist" vpp="16" height="1700"]
+example: [huzzaz id="infinitylist" vpp="16" height="1700"]

 collection-id = This at the end of the url of your video collection after "huzzaz.com/collection/"

-ex: collection-id of http://huzzaz.com/collection/infinitylist is "infinitylist"
+example: collection-id of http://huzzaz.com/collection/infinitylist is "infinitylist"

 vpp = videos per page